Royal Almanac: Notes handwritten readers

 Almanacs contain some handwritten notes left by their readers.
 The value of the book can then be influenced upward or downward depending on the quality and content of these notes, and especially the person who wrote them - when you can identify it.
 They are usually found on page intentionally left blank for the ephemeris.
 Some of these notes can provide very interesting information, such as notes written on the page in August 1715 a copy of the BNF.
-It relates the circumstances of the death of Louis XIV, who was suffering from gangrene Note 34:
+It relates the circumstances of the death of Louis XIV, who was suffering from gangrene: